September 15, 2014

 - The hallmark of 2014 so far has been a disconcertingly narrow range in rates.
 Too many market participants bet on rates going higher in 2014, and markets have punished that imbalance with a paradoxical move lower.

-- As of June, rates were officially lower year-over-year, but that's due to rates' path higher in 2013.
-The current path in 2014 remains sideways.
+- As of June, rates are now lower year-over-year, but that's mostly due to rates' path higher in 2013.
+The current path in 2014 remains sideways, though it has recently approached (but not broken) the lows set in late May

-- European markets continue to play a nagging role in the background, generally helping rates in the US remain lower than they otherwise might be.
+- European markets continue to play a prominent role, generally helping rates in the US remain lower than they otherwise might be.

 - As always, please keep in mind that the rates discussed generally refer to what we've termed 'best-execution' (that is, the most frequently quoted, conforming, 30yr fixed rate for top tier borrowers, based not only on the outright price, but also 'bang-for-the-buck.'
 Generally speaking, our best-execution rate tends to connote no origination or discount points--though this can vary--and tends to predict Freddie Mac's weekly survey with high accuracy.
 It's safe to assume that our best-ex rate is the more timely and accurate of the two due to Freddie's once-a-week polling method).